marsninja/blog/docs/blog/posts/four_things_osp.md

 ---

-## Concept 1: The Spatial Data Model (Nodes & Edges)
+## Concept 1: The Spatial Object Model (Nodes & Edges)

-The first thing you need to understand is how data is structured in Object-Spatial Programming.
-Instead of thinking about isolated objects, you think about **data arranged in space with explicit relationships**.
+The first thing you need to understand is how objects are structured in Object-Spatial Programming.
+Instead of thinking about isolated objects, you think about **objects arranged in space with explicit relationships**.

 > **🔑 Core Insight:** Everything in OSP is built on classes. `node`, `edge`, and `walker` are **not** new primitive types—they're classes that inherit all OOP capabilities (methods, properties, inheritance, polymorphism) **and add** spatial/traversal semantics.
 This means OSP extends OOP rather than replacing it.

-### The Two Pillars of Spatial Data
+### The Two Pillars of the Spatial Object Model

 | Type | What It Is | Purpose | Traditional Analogy |
 |------|------------|---------|-------------------|